StudioEtrange/ngrok-build/README.md

 * generate certificate with your domain
 * ngrokd and ngrok binary are paired together
 * generate appropriate config file for client
-* ngrok-build can be use on linux, macos and windows (SOON)
+* ngrok-build can be use on linux and macos (and windows SOON)

 ngrok famous tool is a reverse proxy (see https://github.com/inconshreveable/ngrok)

-NOTE : ngrok-build is built upon _stella_
+NOTE : ngrok-build is built with _stella_

 # Requirements